LouisSart/BlockSolver/README.md

 TODO: Description of the algorithms for pruning table generation

-### Exact Pruning Value ###
+### Optimal Pruning Value ###

 This is the optimal pruning value.
 It is exactly equal to the optimal solution length and allows the search algorithm to prune every sub-optimal path, leaving only those which are optimal.
 This makes the search optimally fast, as it allows to only generate the path to the shortest solutions.
-(Now that I write about this and use the word 'optimal' 5 times in 3 sentences, I think I should rename this the Optimal Pruning Value).

-Unfortunaltely it starts becoming unusable for high number of pieces in the block.
-For instance with 2 corners and 2 edges, the table has size 100 B, but for 5 corners and 5 edges you would need about 30 GB of RAM which I don't have (lol).
-So building a 2x2x2 or even a 2x2x3 block using an optimal pruning value would be feasible, but not the first two blocks of the Roux method at once.
-Furthermore the table generation requires some RAM.
-My experience is that a block of 4 edges and 4 corners (like the U layer for instance) requires too much RAM to be built on my machine, even though the table technically fits into my memory.
+Pros: Finds the optimal path directly
+Cons: Big table size, cannot be used for big blocks

 ### Permutation Pruning Value ###

 This corresponds to the optimal number of moves needed to restore the block pieces to their home locations, without consideration for their respective orientations.
 This reduces the table size significantly, making it usable for about 10-11 pieces in the block.

-TODO: Average value study for this pruning value

-### Orientation Pruning Value ###

-Orientation Pruning value corresponds to the number of moves needed to restore the pieces to the block home location in the solved orientation, without consideration for their permutation among the block's cubie locations.
-The table size for this pruning value is smaller than the permutation pruning value on higher number of pieces (12+ pieces).
-However I expect this OPV to be not as efficient as PPV.

-TODO: Average value study for this pruning value
+Pros: Small table, usable for bigger blocks
+Cons: The set of all estimate zero states is not the solved state alone, but a much bigger space.
+This means having a low PPV doesn't necessarily mean the state is close to solved.
+PPV is not good for low value states.

-### Layout Pruning Value ###
+# Split Pruning Value #

-LPV corresponds to the minimal number of moves needed to restore the block pieces to the block location, regardless of their orientations and permutation.
-The table size for this is very very low, but I expect it ot be very inefficient

-TODO: Average value study for this pruning value
+The split heuristic computes the optimal solution lengths for corners and edges and takes the maximum of the two as the pruning value.
+It is limited by the table size with the most possible states (either corners or edges).
+For higher edge (resp. corner) numbers, I think we could split again the set of edges (resp. corners) and take the maximum value of the two sets as the pruning value.
+This is not implemented yet as we are not really interested in optimal solutions for very big blocks because they are often not humanly findable.

+Pros: Small table size, the estimate-zero space is the solved state alone, extendable to bigger blocks
+Cons: No cons really

 # Search Algorithms #